sean-sands-bc/CS410-Assignment3/README.md

 3. I removed anything related to "undo", lines 31, 41, 56, and 116-118.
 I kept the TODO comment.
 4. I removed SimpleNotePad's ActionListener implementation, and the associated actionPerformed() function.
 I then attached actionListeners to each MenuItem with their own function that I extracted in log entry 2, in effect **replacing parameters with explicit methods**
 5. My previous refactor made makeMenuItems() a **long method**, so I performed **method extractions** for each MenuItem, moving their respective actionListener setup into makeNew(), makeSave(), makePrint(), makeCopy(), and makePaste().
+6. I removed the console out on line 114.

 ## 3. Add new features.